CAU-LEI/AIGP.github.io/aigp.md

 `--cv` based on the number of folds set by `--cv` for model training and evaluation.
 If `--cv` is not set, only one training is performed.
 You need to specify `--train_size` or `--ntest`, and you only need to choose one of `--train_size` and `--ntest`.
 When `--train_size` is set to 0.8, 4/5 of the reference population is used for training and 1/5 is used for evaluating prediction accuracy.
 If `--ntest` is set, the first n samples are used as the training population.

-If using grid search (`--Grid`), you need to use the `--Grid` parameter, and grid search tuning will be performed according to the parameters specified by `--Grid_model_params`.
+If using grid search (`--grid`), you need to use the `--grid` parameter, and grid search tuning will be performed according to the parameters specified by `--Grid_model_params`.

 If using SSA search (`--ssa`), you need to use the `--ssa_model_params` parameter, and SSA search tuning will be performed according to the parameters specified by `--ssa_model_params`.